tribendu/mock-net-pcf/README.md

    - Check network/firewall settings
    - Review application logs

+4. HTTP Status Codes
+   - 200 OK: Operation completed successfully
+   - 400 Bad Request: Invalid input or operation failed
+   - 500 Internal Server Error: Unexpected server error

+5. Mock Mappings Storage
+   - By default, mappings are stored in memory
+   - When ReadStaticMappings is enabled, mappings are loaded from JSON files
+   - Files are stored in the '__admin/mappings' directory relative to application path
+   - WatchStaticMappings allows hot-reloading of mapping files

 ## Best Practices
 1. Mock Management
    - Use descriptive names for mock definitions